DjangoGirls/coach-manual/contributing/README.md

 # Getting started and prerequisites

-For contributing to the tutorial the following is needed to get started:
+For contributing to the coach manual the following is needed to get started:

 * a [GitHub account](https://github.com)
 * in the case of complex edits familiarity with [Git command line basics](https://help.github.com/articles/set-up-git) or familiarity with an app ([Windows](https://windows.github.com/), [Mac](https://mac.github.com/)) to push your edits made on your computer to GitHub.